metavige/ocp-install-demo/README.md

-Code Ready Containers Easy Local Install
+CodeReady Containers Easy Local Install
 ========================================
 If you are looking to develop containerized applications, the OpenShift Container Plaform (OCP) can help you by providing private cloud environment you can install locally.
 It includes the same container development and run-time tools used to create and deploy containers for large data centers.

-Code Ready Containers can be used without this project, but if you want to try a self-contained and reusable container platform installation on your local machine with OpenShift Container Platform this might just be the project for you.
+CodeReady Containers can be used without this project, but if you want to try a self-contained and reusable container platform installation on your local machine with OpenShift Container Platform this might just be the project for you.
 This project leverages Code Ready Containers, OpenShift command line tools, and a virtualization tool based on your operating system.
 You can start by downloading this project and running as it checks for all needed dependecies when you run the install script.
 If you're